manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Vacuum sealing and resealing with vacuum bags

 This is a good method to use if you just want to make one or two cups of coffee at a time and this is therefore what I do with most coffees at home.
-This method is great for particularly fancy, expensive coffees that you want to hang on to for a while.
+This method is great for particularly fancy coffees that you want to hang on to for a while.

 Most domestic vacuum sealers require **embossed/textured** plastic and will not work with smooth bags.
 Make sure the plastic roll/bags you buy are suitable before you buy in bulk.

 With a larger bag, you can cut out the original packaging label and put it inside, but I tend to just hold on to these and record all the information on a spreadsheet so I know exactly what I have in the freezer.

 #### Method

 1. Coffee is portioned into a prepared bag (cut from a 12cm or 15cm wide roll); I have found 20cm x15cm wide bags work well for 100g portions as it allows the bag to be flattened.
-2. If only removing 12-15g portion at a time a 12cm wide bag may be more appropriate since the empty section after removing this amount may not be sufficient to reseal (in which case you will need either remove more coffee or re-bag the whole lot)
+If only removing 12-15g portion at a time a 12cm wide bag may be more appropriate since the empty section after removing this amount may not be sufficient to reseal (in which case you will need either remove more coffee or re-bag the whole lot)
 3. Remove the package from the freezer, cut a small incision just before the seal so I can portion out the dose (usually 12<15g) and immediately reseal the bag and return to the freezer.
 I reseal and freeze at this point to avoid storing the beans at room temperature as much as possible, and it is good to get it out of the way.
-4. Grind the coffee frozen and brew.
+4. Grind the frozen coffee and brew.

 #### Notes

-With my vacuum sealer, I need to seal approximately 1<2 cm of the bag each time I open it, due to the gap between the vacuum chamber and the heat sealer.
-When using a 12cm of 15cm roll a 14 dose of coffee and be removed, and the bag re-sealed; however, with a wider roll/bag removing such a small amount may not allow for the vacuum sealer the close, so more coffee will need to be removed.
+With my vacuum sealer, I need to seal approximately 1-2 cm of the bag each time I open it, due to the gap between the vacuum chamber and the heat sealer.
+When using a 12cm length of 15cm wide roll a 14g dose of coffee can be removed, and the bag re-sealed.
+However with a wider roll/bag removing such a small amount may not allow for the vacuum sealer to close, so more coffee will need to be removed.

-As I work my way through the bag I end up with 1<2 cm strips of plastic as each re-seal point.
+As I work my way through the bag I end up with 1-2 cm strips of plastic as each re-seal point.

 Using this method means the bag itself cannot be reused as it is cut up, but removing entire bags from the freezer could allow the bags to be reused.